Exactly simulating stochastic chemical reaction networks in sub-constant time per reaction: CRN transformations

 \subsection{Transforming an arbitrary CRN into a uniform CRN}

 Given an arbitrary CRN $\mathcal C$, we transform it into a uniform CRN $\mathcal C'$ via \cref{alg:crn-transformation}.
-We will demonstrate how this method works on the example CRN, \opt{full}{
+We demonstrate the method on the example CRN, \opt{full}{

-} \opt{sub,final}{ $A + B \rxn^2 C$, $C \rxn^3 A + B$, } with a single reversible dimerization reaction, a case that existing methods cannot simulate efficiently.
-First, the second reaction's order is one less than the order of the CRN, so we add one copy of $K$ to catalyze the second reaction: \opt{full}{
+} \opt{sub,final}{ $A + B \rxn^2 C$, $C \rxn^3 A + B$, } with a single reversible hetero-dimerization reaction, a case that existing methods cannot simulate efficiently.
+The second reaction's order is one less than the order of the CRN, so we add one copy of $K$ to catalyze the second reaction, giving the CRN uniform order: \opt{full}{

 } \opt{sub,final}{ $A + B \rxn^2 C$, $C + K \rxn^3 A + B + K$. } Next, the first reaction's generativity is -1, while the CRN has generativity 1.
-So we add 2 copies of $W$ to the first reactant's products: \opt{full}{
+So we add 2 copies of $W$ to the first reactant's products, giving the CRN uniform generativity (thus now uniform): \opt{full}{

-} \opt{sub,final}{ $A + B \rxn^2 C + W + W$, $C + K \rxn^3 A + B + K$ } Finally, we must adjust the rate constant, accounting for volume and our choice of $k_0$.
+} \opt{sub,final}{ $A + B \rxn^2 C + W + W$, $C + K \rxn^3 A + B + K$ } Finally, since a reaction's rate depends on its reactants, we must adjust the rate constant of the second reaction where $K$ was added as a reactant, accounting for volume and our choice of $k_0$.
 Here, this will result in multiplying the second reaction's rate constant by $\frac v {k_0}$, so if we take, for example, $v = 6$ and $k_0 = 30$, this would result in the output CRN: \opt{full}{

 } \opt{sub,final}{ $A + B \rxn^2 C + W + W$, $C + K \rxn^{0.6} A + B + K.$ }